robbert-vdh/yabridge/README.md

 - `YABRIDGE_DEBUG_LEVEL={0,1}` allows you to set the verbosity of the debug information.
 Every level increases the verbosity of the debug information:

-  - A value of `0` (the default) means that yabridge will only output messages from the Wine process and some basic information such as the plugin being loaded and the wineprefix being used.
+  - A value of `0` (the default) means that yabridge will only write messages from the Wine process and some basic information such as the plugin being loaded and the wineprefix being used.
-  - A value of `1` will log information about most events and function calls being sent between the VST host and the plugin.
+  - A value of `1` will log information about most events and function calls sent between the VST host and the plugin.
 This filters out some events such as `effEditIdle()` and `audioMasterGetTime()` since those are sent tens of times per second by for every plugin.
   - A value of `2` will cause all of the events to be logged, including the events mentioned above.
 This can be very verbose but it can be crucial for debugging plugin-specific problems.